 The first climb was done by two farmers from Fusch named Zanker and Zorner in the 18th century via the southeast-route.
 First winter climb by Th.
 Oberwalder via the southwest face on march 2, 1906.

-The mountain is very popular among alpinists and especially suitabel for beginners, because it is rather easy to climb on the normal route called "Kaindlgrat" (UIAA grade I, 35 degree steep ice/snow - if there is any ice left).
+The mountain is very popular among alpinists and especially suitable for beginners because it is rather easy to climb on the normal route called "Kaindlgrat" (UIAA grade I, 35-degree steep ice/snow - if there is any ice left).
 Being #2 in Glockner Group it is a "big one" though.
-If fitness and conditions allow I recommend climbing the Hintere Bratschenkopf
+If fitness and conditions allow I recommend climbing the Hintere Bratschenkopf in addition.

 Toni Schmid, leader of the first ascent party of Matterhorn North face fell to his death here in the early thirties of the last century.
 Miracoulosly his climbing partner Ernst Krebs survived the immense fall.
 He recovered and later won a gold medal in wildwater canoeing on the 1936 olympics.

 The nearest train station is Zell am See.
 From there, take the Bus to Kaprun and then on to the Kesselfall-Alpenhaus (1033 m).

 From Germany (Munich area) take the Autobahn A8 (Munich - Salzburg), exit at Traunstein/Siegsdorf and continue via Inzell, Schneizlreuth, Steinpass, Lofer, Saalfelden and Zell am See to Kaprun.